bristol-su/example-api-client/README.md

 ## About The Module

-This module shows predefined HTML to the user.

-- Fully-featured WYSIWGY editor for defining the page
-- Track page views
-- Allow for a button to mark the module as complete
+Connect to the example module API easily.

+- Create and view files
+- Comment on files

 ## Getting Started

-All you need to do to get started using this module is pull it into the portal or the playground!
+All you need to do to get started using this module is pull it into the API Client

 ```sh
 composer require your-username/your-repository